 - Maintain performance records on all delegated behind-the-wheel trainers.

-Job Element 3.
-Consult with the area California Highway Patrol (CHP) school student safety officer or coordinator regarding a driver applicant's testing results and evaluation of bus driver's accident records.
+Consult with the area California Highway Patrol (CHP) school bus officer or coordinator regarding a driver applicant's testing results and evaluation of bus drivers' accident records.

 - Meet with local representatives of the CHP to discuss and review driver standards and records, and accidents involving the district or company.

 Job Element 4

 Investigate all vehicle and pedestrian accidents involving district or company equipment or personnel.

 - Prepare an internal accident report on each accident or incident involving district or company equipment, staff, students, or pedestrians.

 Train and evaluate applicants requesting driver certification for the district or company.

 - Train, test, and evaluate applicants who have been selected to become drivers for the district or company.